 If the Project Facilities shall be damaged or partially or totally destroyed there shall be no abatement in the Loan Repayments, and to the extent that the claim for loss resulting from such damage or destruction is not greater than \$1,000,000, the University will promptly repair, rebuild or restore the property damaged or destroyed with such changes, alterations and modifications (including the substitution and addition of other property) as will not impair the character or significance of the Project Facilities as educational facilities.
-To the extent that the claim for loss resulting from such damage or destruction exceeds \$1,000,000, the University shall either repair, rebuild or restore the damaged facilities, or redeem and prepay the Bonds in whole as more fully provided in the Loan Agreement.
+To the extent that the claim for loss resulting from such damage or destruction exceeds \$1,000,000, the University, with the consent of the Bank during the Variable Rate Period, shall either repair, rebuild or restore the damaged facilities, or redeem and prepay the Bonds in whole as more fully provided in the Loan Agreement.

-If the Bonds are redeemed, the available net proceeds shall be used for redemption or purchase of outstanding Bonds.
+If the Bonds are redeemed, the available net proceeds, with the consent of the Bank during the Variable Rate Period, shall be used for redemption or purchase of outstanding Bonds.